Tongariro National Park – Guide for Backpackers

 SKI ON MT RUAPEHU

-Check out our guide to the Ski Season in New Zealand.
+Check out our guide to the Ski Season in New Zealand for more details on what to expect from New Zealand ski fields.

 Ohakune is a small town known as the southern Tongariro gateway.
 Like National Park Village, it is a good base for the national park activities, especially skiing at the Turoa ski field and mountain biking.